Connic

 Webhooks

-HTTP webhooks allow external systems to trigger your agents via HTTP requests.
+HTTP webhooks let external systems trigger your agents via HTTP requests.
 They support JSON, form data, and file uploads.

 Inbound Mode

-Fire-and-forget triggers for asynchronous agent runs.
+Fire-and-forget triggers for async agent runs.
 The webhook returns immediately with run IDs while agents process in the background.

 Setup Instructions